 Hear from practitioners on the ground who have continued to adapt since the beginning of the pandemic.
-Click the relevant topic below to get started.
+Please note that all the content on this page was correct at the time of writing.
+Guidance on Coronavirus continues to change so please refer to the latest guidance when reading.

 Adapting and reopening

-As part of our 'Working with Coronavirus' blog series, we spoke to different settings about their experiences during Coronavirus.
-While some practioners stayed open from March to key workers and vulnerable children, others have only recently reopened.
+As part of our 'Working with Coronavirus' blog series, we spoke to different settings about their experiences during Coronavirus in Summer 2020.
+While some practioners stayed open from March to key workers and vulnerable children, others didn't reopen until later on.
 Read their advice on what they have changed in order to keep their family and the children in their settings safe.

 Flexible models - settling in new children